thattony/scripts/README.md

-# scripts
+## scripts
-bash and py scripts
+Just a collection of 'bash' and 'py' scripts

+* backup.sh - moves selected files to /tmp/drop, then 'tar' them.
+Outputs to /tmp